SLMillar/hobby-selector/en/step_1.md

 --- task ---

-Click on the Basic blocks in the Blocks panel.
-This will expand to show you the groups of blocks available.
+Click on the Basic blocks group in the Blocks panel.
+This will expand to show you the blocks available.

 ![](images/basic-blocks.png)